mrkshm/django-ninja-api-starter/README.md

   - `GET /api/v1/images/orgs/{org_slug}/images/{app_label}/{model}/{obj_id}/`
 - **Update image metadata**
   - `PATCH /api/v1/images/orgs/{org_slug}/images/{image_id}/`

+#### Stable Media Proxy and Variants

+- Images are served via a stable proxy endpoint: `GET /media/<path:key>` (`images.views.media_serve`).
+- API responses return stable, relative URLs for `url` and `variants { original, thumb, sm, md, lg }`.
+- If a specific variant file is missing, the API falls back to the original URL for that variant, ensuring strings for all fields.
+- See `docs/polymorphic-images.md` for details on sizes, caching, and a backfill command to generate variants for existing images.

 **All API details and schemas are fully documented in the OpenAPI (Swagger) docs.**